mehassanhmood/MultiClass-Classification/README.md

-# Ex-5: Multiclass Classifier
+Multiclass Classifier

 ## Overview
-In this exercise, you will implement a multiclass classifier using the concepts learned in previous exercises.
+implementation of  a multiclass classifier using the concepts of deep learning.

 ## Objectives
-1. Enhance your understanding of multiclass classification.
+1. Enhance understanding of multiclass classification.
-2. Reuse and modify solutions from previous exercises.
 3. Implement and train a multiclass classifier model.
 4. Evaluate the performance of the model.

-## The Assignment
-You can reuse your solutions for `define_dense_model_single_layer` and `define_dense_model_with_hidden_layer` from Exercise 4.
-However, you need to fill in the functions `fit_mnist_model` and `evaluate_mnist_model`.
-Try to experiment with the number of epochs and batch size if the tests do not pass initially.

 ---